-> If you’re anything like me, this will be really exciting for you, because it makes your trip feel that bit more exotic!
-The rough conversion is $1AUD = 30₱.
-So, that $5AUD cup of coffee would cost you around 160₱.
-Find out more about exchange rates here.
+If you’re anything like me, this will be really exciting for you, because it makes your trip feel that bit more exotic!
+The rough conversion is AUD$1 = ?30.
+So, that AUD$5 cup of coffee would cost you around ?160.

 3. English is widely spoken

 As always, it’s part of being a good human to brush up on a few local words, rather than just breezing in and expecting the people of the country you’re visiting to speak a language you understand.
 That said, I found most of the locals spoke English really, impressively well!
 I always feel a bit guilty when people from other countries speak multiple languages and I can only speak one.
-Approximately 52 million people in the Philippines speak English, making it the fifth largest English-speaking nation behind the U.S., India, Pakistan, and the U.K. Learn more Filipino words here.
+Approximately 52 million people in the Philippines speak English, making it the fifth largest English-speaking nation behind the USA, India, Pakistan, and the UK.

 Here are some key phrases you should try to learn: